kamalesh574/kamalesh574/README.md

 - Master DSA and core CS fundamentals
 - Build production-quality Java and full-stack projects
 - Crack software engineering interviews with confidence
-- Grow into a strong backend / full-stack engineer
+- Grow into a strong backend / full-stack developer

 ---